Hot Lotto: Fraud scandal

 On July 20, 2015, Eddie Raymond Tipton, MUSL's director of information security, was found guilty of two counts of fraud for rigging a Hot Lotto drawing in December 2010, and then fraudulently attempting to claim the prize anonymously.
 Prosecutors believed that Tipton had used his privileged access to the secured room housing the Hot Lotto computer for servicing, in order to install a rootkit that rigged the $16.5 million drawing held on December 29, 2010.
-He then purchased a ticket containing the rigged numbers from a convenience store in Des Moines.
+He then purchased a ticket containing the rigged numbers from a convenience store in Des Moines, even though as a MUSL employee he was prohibited from taking part in any lottery game.
 Nearly a year later, the "winning" ticket of the draw was routed through several accomplices, including a Belize-based investment trust that was said to represent its owner, in an attempt to claim it anonymously, but the prize claims were rejected per Iowa Lottery policy forbidding anonymous claims.

 By means of a person from Quebec City identified as the trust's president, the trust was found to be connected to two people from Sugar Land, Texas, including Robert Rhodes, with whom Tipton has professional relations and had contact with and was in Des Moines during the period that Tipton had purchased the ticket.
 Rhodes would also be arrested in Texas on two counts of fraud.
 Allegations that Tipton had rigged the drawing were presented during Tipton's trial in April 2015.
 Tipton has since been accused of rigging other lottery draws.

 On January 28, 2018, GSN aired an original documentary special Cover Story: the Notorious Lottery Heist which covered the scandal.